wurmlab/SBC361-programming-in-R/2021/practical2/index.md

 }

 ## Now run the function with some data:
-my_own_mean(number_vec = c(10,20,30,40))
+my_own_mean(numbers = c(10, 20, 30, 40))

-my_own_mean(number_vec = 1:50)
+my_own_mean(numbers = seq(from = 1, to = 50))

 ```

-We created a function that computes the sum and number of all values in a given vector (`number_vec`) and then divides them to obtain the mean.
+We created a function that computes the sum and number of all values in a given vector (`numbers`) and then divides them to obtain the mean.
 We split the calculation in three steps, just to show that you can have many lines of code in the body of a function.
-The only input this function receives is a vector of numbers (`number_vec`) and all the calculations are based on this.
+The only input this function receives is a vector of numbers (`numbers`) and all the calculations are based on this.
 In the end we return the result of the third calculation (`mean_value`).
 Does `number_of_values` exist in the normal R console?
 No!
 Because this variable was only created within the curly brackets.
 Remember?
 What happens between the curly brackets stays in the curly brackets.

 Nothing much happens after loading the function `my_own_mean` into R (you always have to evaluate the entire code of the function from `function_name` to the closing curly brackets `}` if you made changes to the code).
 The magic happens when you *call* the function.
-We did this by typing `my_own_mean(number_vec = 1:50)` (of course you can use other vectors instead as well).
-The vector with numbers from 1 to 50 will be used as `number_vec` in the function.
+We did this by typing `my_own_mean(numbers = 1:50)` (of course you can use other vectors instead as well).
+The vector with numbers from 1 to 50 will be used as `numbers` in the function.

 Now take a look at the following lines of code.
 This code is designed to take a number in seconds and convert it into hours, minutes, and remaining seconds (`floor()` is R's built-in function for rounding down to the closest whole number):